grafana/grafana/contribute/backend/upgrading-go-version.md

 - [`Makefile`](/Makefile#L12)
 - [`Dockerfile`](/Dockerfile#L6)

 Then, run `go mod tidy` and `go work sync`.
-Also run `make drone` so changes to `.star` files are reflected and `drone.yml` is updated.
+Also, run `make drone` so changes reflect the updates to `.star` and `drone.yml` files.

 ### Additional files to change

-- Take a look in `.github/workflows` folder for what `go` version is being used there in various workflows.
+- Look in the `.github/workflows` folder for what Go version is being used there in various workflows.
-- Make sure to create a PR with the corresponding changes in `grafana/grafana-enterprise` repository.
+- Make sure to create a PR with the corresponding changes in the `grafana/grafana-enterprise` repository.